-435-040-130 Use of University Facilities to Produce Salable Materials
+5-5.
+Use of University Facilities to Produce Salable Materials

-It is not the intention of the university to compete with private enterprise.
+It is not the intention of the university to compete with private enterprise (see EWU Policy 202-03, Commercial Activities of the University).
 Use of university facilities to produce salable materials should have a clearly discernible educational purpose or benefit related to the university's announced programs.
-(Formerly BL 401.72.60)

-(1) Commercial Means.
-Members of the university community who intend to produce materials for commercial purposes shall contract with a private publisher, manufacturer or distributor for such services whenever practical.
-(Formerly BL 401.72.61)
+Commercial Means.
+Members of the university community who intend to produce materials for commercial purposes shall contract with a private publisher, manufacturer or distributor for such services.